 - By this type of division, the number of chromosomes remains constant in a species generation after generation.
-For example-onion cell-16, potato-48, horse-64, man-46 number of chromosomes.
+For example the number of chromosomes in -onion cell-16, potato-48, horse-64, and man-46.

 - It takes place during sexual reproduction organisms form gametes such as sperms in males and ova in females.
 The male and female gametes fuse to form the zygote. which develops into a new individual.

-- It is categorized by two divisions as meiosis 1 and meiosis 2.
+- It is categorized into two divisions meiosis I and meiosis II.

 - the pairing of homologous chromosomes takes and recombination between non-sister chromatids of homologous chromosomes takes place during meiosis and the formation of four haploid cells takes place after meiosis 2.